 Will Landlord Insurance Cover an Airbnb or VRBO Rental?

 Some insurance providers will allow short-term rentals under your homeowner policy if you notify them beforehand.
 Others will only permit it if you’re renting out a room or unit in the home you currently reside in, or they might impose certain coverage restrictions.
 And some may not allow it at all and would not cover any damages or losses resulting from renting out your property.
-Before doing so, talk to a Zensurance broker to determine how it can affect your coverage.

-Therefore, if you’re offering short-term rentals of your home or seasonal property, look into insurance for Airbnb and VRBO rentals.
+If you’re offering short-term rentals of your home or seasonal property, look into insurance for Airbnb and VRBO rentals.
 A comprehensive insurance policy for short-term home-sharing rental properties includes general liability and commercial property coverage.
 In addition, it typically protects your rental income, a loss assessment, a contingent unit, and cyber liability insurance.

 Does Landlord Insurance Protect My Tenants?